Post

 https://help.naver.com/service/5640/contents/20783?lang=en&osType=COMMONOS

-The reason is suspected to be that logging in from Taiwan was considered suspicious activity, triggering Naver’s account protection mechanism.
+The reason is suspected to be that logging in from Taiwan triggered Naver’s account protection mechanism due to suspicious activity.

-You can reactivate your account through identity verification, but I’m not sure if it’s because you forgot what name to enter or because foreigners can’t pass real-name verification.
-Either way, no matter what you input, it shows an error message, and eventually the account gets locked.
+You can reactivate the account through identity verification, but I’m not sure if it’s because I forgot what name to enter or if foreigners cannot pass the real-name verification.
+No matter what I input, it always shows incorrect information, and eventually, the account gets permanently locked.

 Appeal Failed

-For the second email, I directly went to the Help Center to fill out the application form:
+For the second time, I directly went to the Help Center to fill out the application form:

 1